Everyone feels lonely sometimes. But if you’re feeling isolated and sad, it’s time to find some support.

 Are you an older person who’s feeling lonely?

 If you or someone you know is feeling lonely, Bupa Buddy is here for a chat.
-We understand that it can be tough to self-isolate or shield because of COVID-19.
+We understand that it can be tough to self-isolate or be away from your family.
 So why not make yourself a cup of tea and give us a call?
 You don’t even have to be a Bupa customer.

 Look out for the signs of loneliness